raheemmohamed/Learning-NodeJS/express-with-handlebars-template-engine/README.md

-# Express JS View Engine For HandleBard JS
+# Express JS Handlebar js Template View Engine

 A template engine enables you to use static template files in your application. and have a lot of features that makes your pages more dynamic.